Google Docs Logo

 Google Docs LogoGoogle Docs Logo PNG

 The Google Docs logo corresponds to the service’s principles of action.
 The developers reacted to the visual identity, so they preferred to focus on what was close to users.
-The result is obvious: from such an emblem, and it is immediately clear what functionality the service has and how it will be useful.
+The result is obvious: from such an emblem, it is immediately clear what functionality the service has and how it will be useful.

 Google Docs: Brand overview